 Once removed from the soil, shake loose any dirt from the root system.
 Pull apart any separate “crowns.”
 It’s super important for the success of your divided perennials that you give each plant a set of roots and a few leaves.

 Once separated, replant your perennials immediately.
 Waiting to replant can result in dry, dead roots!
-Cover with an appropriate amount of soil, and water immediately after replanting.
+Cover with an appropriate amount of soil, and water immediately after replanting when dividing perennials.